-- Place egg white, sugar, and cream of tartar into your mixer bowl(clean and dry-a must!).
+To make the frosting place egg white, sugar, and cream of tartar into your mixer bowl(clean and dry-a must!).

 - Place the bowl over a pot of gently boiling water, so it’s just touching the water, and stir with a whisk briskly until all the sugar is dissolved (about 3-4 minutes)

 - Remove the bowl and return it to your mixer, and using the whisk attachment, beat in low for about 1 minute.

 - Gradually increase the speed to medium, and then high, over the course of 5-6 minutes until stiff and glossy peaks are formed.